IBSim/VirtualLab/docs/source/examples/Mesh_Voxelisation.rst

    #.
 The algorithm used is also much slower than the normal surface algorithm.

    #.
 In the current version of Cad2Vox materials are not implemented when using solid.
 This means that the voxels in the model will always have a greyscale value of 255.
-The code will also not generate a ``greyscale.csv`` file and will simply ignore any that already exist.
+The code will also not generate a greyscale csv file and will simply ignore any that already exist.

 .. bibliography:: ../refs.bib